 MOH most commonly occurs in people with primary headache disorders like migraine, cluster, or tension-type headaches using ineffective or nonspecific medications, resulting in poor or no response, and redosing.
 There are many ways people with migraine can trigger MOH without knowing, for example:

 - Taking over the counter medications more frequently than they should, or too often generally.

-- Using Triptans as pain relief taken at regular intervals, rather than a migraine abortive only to be taken at the start of a migraine attack.
+- Using Triptans as pain relief has taken at regular intervals, rather than a migraine abortive only to be taken at the start of a migraine attack.